aarong/feedme-client/DEV.md

 - `connecting`

-  Informs the client that the transport state is now `connecting`.
+  Informs the library that the transport state is now `connecting`.
 This event must only be emitted when the transport state was previously `disconnected`.

 - `connect`

-  Informs the client that the transport state is now `connected`.
+  Informs the library that the transport state is now `connected`.
 This event must only be emitted when the transport state was previously `connecting`.

 - `message(msg)`

-  Informs the client that a string message has been received from the server.
+  Informs the library that a string message has been received from the server.
   This event must only be emitted when the transport state is `connected`.

 - `disconnect([err])`

-  Informs the client that the transport state is now `disconnected`.
+  Informs the library that the transport state is now `disconnected`.
 This event must only be emitted when the transport state was previously `connecting` or `connected`.

-  If the disconnect resulted from an explicit outside call to `disconnect()` with no error argument then the transport must not pass an error object the listeners.
+  If the disconnect resulted from a library call to `transport.disconnect()` with no error argument then the transport must not pass an error object the event listeners.
 The transport must not pass `null`, `undefined`, `false`, or any other value in place of the error object.

-  If the event resulted from a client call to `disconnect(err)` including an `Error` argument, then the error argument must be passed to the listeners.
+  If the event resulted from a library call to `transport.disconnect(err)` including an `err` argument, then `err` must be passed to the listeners.

   If the event resulted from a connection failure internal to the transport, then an error of the form